 Age-Adjusted Death Rate.
-A summary of age-specific death rates standardized to one age distribution (usually 1940 standard million population).
+A summary of age-specific death rates standardized to one age distribution (such as the 2000 standard population).
 This summary allows comparisons to be made between populations with different age distributions.
 (See Appendix B for specific instructions on calculating age-adjusted rates.)